Are Web3 Wallets Safe?

 Never type it into random sites, store it in email, or screenshot it.
 Write it down and keep it in a fireproof safe, or use a metal backup.

-- Beware of approvals
+- Review approvals carefully

 - Keep your devices clean